Sophon 1.15 is here

 • sophon://documents/{id} — an extracted document's text

-Resources are user-scoped.
+Resources are scoped to the token's bound user.
 If user A's token queries sophon://documents/xyz but that document belongs to user B, the server returns 404.
+The three graph resources require a local graph store, so they're hidden in sophon mcp serve (CLI stdio mode).

 Claude Desktop example